About Nesta

 Too many promising social innovations fail to reach their full potential.
 While early-stage pilots often show strong results, they can struggle to scale due to the absence of a robust and sustained delivery network.
 Understanding how to build, support and grow these networks is critical to achieving lasting impact.

-Nesta’s director of policy and partnerships, Joe Owen, will chair a panel of expert speakers, including Lord John Bird MBE, founder of The Big Issue, Madeleine Gabriel, mission director for sustainable future at Nesta, and Bayo Adelaja, CEO and founder of Do it Now Now.
+Nesta’s director of policy and partnerships, Joe Owen, chaired a panel of expert speakers, including Lord John Bird MBE, founder of The Big Issue, Shaan Jindal, mission manager for sustainable future at Nesta, Bayo Adelaja, CEO and founder of Do it Now Now, and Sophie Tebbetts, CEO of FoodCycle.

-Together, they will share insights from their experience of taking ideas to scale and building the networks needed to support them.
-The panel will explore what makes delivery networks effective, from advocacy and awareness-raising to knowledge sharing, training, and community-building, and what sets successful scaling efforts apart.
-We’ll also examine key questions around building sustainable networks, balancing consistency with local adaptation and the role of partnerships, communities and funders in enabling scale.
+Together, they shared insights from their experience of taking ideas to scale and building the networks needed to support them.
+The panel explored what makes delivery networks effective, from advocacy and awareness-raising to knowledge sharing, training, and community-building, and what sets successful scaling efforts apart.
+We examined key questions around building sustainable networks, balancing consistency with local adaptation and the role of partnerships, communities and funders in enabling scale.

-This hybrid event will be of interest to policymakers, social innovators, funders, and delivery leaders looking for practical insights and evidence-based approaches to scaling impact.
-This event is part of How to scale social innovations; an event series that explores how impactful ideas move beyond pilots to achieve real-world scale.
-It will also mark the launch of Nesta’s new scaling toolbox, designed to provide practical tools and frameworks to scale ideas.
+This hybrid event was of interest to policymakers, social innovators, funders and delivery leaders looking for practical insights and evidence-based approaches to scaling impact.
+This event was the first part of How to scale social innovations; an event series that explores how impactful ideas move beyond pilots to achieve real-world scale.
+It also marked the launch of Nesta’s new scaling toolbox, designed to provide practical tools and frameworks to scale ideas.

 Speakers